All kinds of professing Christians believe Christ’s

 Part 1 – Upper Room Weakness

-In the Upper Room the apostles were clueless.
-They could not handle what was about to happen to their Lord.
-In fact, He said they couldn’t have understood what was was about to happen to Him – even if He told them.
+In the Upper Room the apostles were weak in that they couldn’t comprehend what was about to happen to their Lord.
+In fact, He said they couldn’t have understood what was was about to happen to Him on the cross, even if He told them.

 “He had once said, ‘I have yet many things to say unto you, but you